Quasi-periodic eruptions from impacts between the secondary and a rigidly precessing accretion disc in an extreme mass-ratio inspiral system: Discussion and conclusions

+Another relevant aspect that should be discussed concerns the orientation of the systems considered with respect to the line of sight.
+Given the primary masses and semi-major axes of the modelled sources, we do not expect timing delays (see Sec.~\ref{sec:crossing}) to be signficant enough to critically change the picture for certain line of sight directions over others.
+The same can be said for the lensing generated by the MBHs, which (due to the lower masses and relatively wide orbits) seems to produce quite small deflection angles ($\sim 0.01-0.1$ radians in all considered cases) in general.
+Microlensing effects by the orbiting EMRI companions are expected to be even smaller as lensing is only efficient for a very limited range of possible geometrical configurations.
+We cannot, however, exclude the occasional magnification of one QPE that can occur when the emitting cloud, the MBH, and the observer are close to be perfectly aligned.

-The proposed model has five unconstrained parameters, i.e. MBH spin value, orbital eccentricity, disc mass, EMRI and disc inclination, that can in principle be tuned to reproduce the different observed behaviours.
-We have fixed the values of $M_1$, therefore $a$, and $M_2$ for simplicity but all the 8 parameters can in principle be determined accurately using multi-epoch observations with several QPEs.
+The proposed model has five unconstrained parameters: MBH spin value, orbital eccentricity, disc mass, EMRI, and disc inclination.
+All five may (in principle) be tuned to reproduce the different observed behaviours.
+For simplicity, we have fixed the values of $M_1$ and $M_2$ (and therefore $a$), but all the eight parameters can (in principle) be determined accurately using multi-epoch observations with several QPEs.
 We aim to build a Bayesian inference algorithm based on our model in order to place meaningful posterior on these parameters from the observed QPE light curve.
 This will be the subject of a follow up paper.

 Although the emission process we consider is simple and subject to further refinements and modifications, we have shown that our model can reproduce the diversity of QPE recurrence times and behaviour in the four best-studied QPE sources.
-Moreover, the model is consistent with the observed spectral properties of QPEs and with their evolution during QPE decay, and is also able to account naturally for the varying QPE amplitudes and recurrence times in individual erupters.
+Moreover, the model is consistent with the observed spectral properties of QPEs and with their evolution during QPE decay and is also able to account naturally for the varying QPE amplitudes and recurrence times in individual erupters.